prisma/prisma1/docs/1.1/04-Reference/01-Service-Configuration/01-Overview.md

 npm install -g prisma
 ```

-To initialize a new service, use the `init` command:
+To initialize a new service, use the `init` command.
+Then follow the interactive prompt to bootstrap the service based on a template of your choice:

 ```sh
 prisma init